Annual Neuromuscular Plasticity Symposium

-J. Wayne Reitz Union and University House at the University of Florida
+J. Wayne Reitz Union and The Earl and Christy Powell University House

 Plenary lectures will be held 9:00 a.m. – 12:15 p.m. at J. Wayne Reitz Union, The Chamber Room, Ground Level.

-The poster session will be held 2:00 – 4:00 p.m. at University House at the University of Florida, 2151 West University Avenue.
+The poster session will be held 2:00 – 4:00 p.m. at The Earl and Christy Powell University House, 2151 West University Avenue.

 Both are free and open to the public.